Image: AI generated

 - `frontend/src/pages/` — Screen files

-The most important characteristic of this file: someone who can’t code can still read and write it.
-Markdown is a simple writing format that creates headings with # and lists with -.
+The most important characteristic of this file: anyone can read and write it, even without knowing code.
+Markdown is a simple writing format where # makes headings and - makes lists.
 It’s in this format, and the content is natural language.

 requirements.md — Record of Decisions

-You told AI “show the dashboard when a user logs in” and AI built it.
-A week later you say “change the first screen after login to the settings page.”
+You told AI “show the dashboard when the user logs in,” and AI built it.
+A week later, you say “change the first screen after login to settings page”?
 AI doesn’t know what the original decision was.
 You might have forgotten too.

 Record decisions in a file.